Photograph: [Public Domain] The Athenaeum

 Immortal solitude

-“In the woods […] a man casts off his years, as the snake his slough, and at what period soever of life, is always a child.
-In the woods, is perpetual youth.”
+“In the woods […] a man casts off his years, as the snake his slough,

 —Ralph Waldo Emerson, “Nature”

-THE ABRUPT CHANGE in weather here in the south-east of England heralding in the new season of autumn has meant I have started yearning to travel abroad again in order to embrace the aestival rays of the fading summer sun—a sojourn in France or Italy beckons, even a trip to the Meteora region of Greece.
+THE ABRUPT CHANGE in weather here in the south-east of England heralding in the new season of autumn has meant I have started yearning to travel abroad again in order to embrace the fading rays of the late summer sun—a sojourn in France or Italy beckons, even a trip to the Meteora region of Greece.
 Being on the road again will mean wondering, as always, how to accomplish various ongoing creative projects, which in turn has led to my pondering upon the difference between art that is produced at a desk or in a studio and that which is inspired by being en plein air.

 Many writers and artists have had similar ruminations concerning the life-affirming benefits of being in nature and its effect on their art.
-Both Ralph Waldo Emerson (25th May 1803–27th April 1882) and John Singer Sargent (12th January 1856–14th April 1925) were advocates of producing their craft amidst the flora and fauna of existence, not least the rejuvenating and redemptive qualities of being ensconced in lush woodland and verdant copse.
+Both Ralph Waldo Emerson (25th May 1803–27th April 1882) and John Singer Sargent (12th January 1856–14th April 1925) were advocates of producing their craft amidst the flora and fauna of existence, not least the rejuvenating and redemptive elements of being ensconced in lush woodland and verdant copse.

 I do not count the hours I spend